 The Aussies are amazing!

 In 2011 Lorelei was looking to join a new band and figured the music she enjoyed performing most was that of Pink Floyd.
 Richard Wright, their premier keyboard player and founding member pass away in 2007.
 David Gilmour had been reported as saying he would tour no more as Pink Floyd.
 Lorelei recalled a massive billboard in Ireland advertising the Australian Pink Floyd while touring with Rod Stewart.
 After making inquiries with friends she was told they had the hands down best tribute.
 She wrote to them via their website.
 Their manager wrote back and said they'd be in the US in the fall and suggested Lorelei could make a guest appearance.
-Soon after she was told a position in the backing vocal section was available and after submitting a demo performing 'Great Gig' in the Sky' solo, she was hired.
+After submitting a demo performing 'Great Gig' in the Sky' solo, she was hired full time.

 Get it from our website